Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere of "Keep Digging" is characterized by its charming and contemplative nature, enhanced by effective sound design that complements the gameplay.
-The cooperative experience transforms simple mechanics into a deeply engaging journey, emphasizing teamwork and steady progression.
+The atmosphere is praised for its charm and contemplative nature, enhanced by perfect sound design that creates a deeply engaging and immersive cooperative experience.

 • “The sound design complements this atmosphere perfectly.”